thurendous/JSstudy/TheCompleteWebDeveloperin2020/NPM.md

 if the command include a "-g" then you can run it everywhere.
 if you don't install it with "-g" then you can only run it locally.
 `npm install lodash` install the "lodash" to the local directory.
 > lodash offer us more functions like "getELementById" in the javascript.
+It is an extension of javascript.   b

 ``` javascript
 // how to import lodash